Trinity River Alligator Gar Fishing | Garzilla Guide Service

 The Trinity River alligator gar season is April through September.
 Outside that window we offer thermal hog hunting (year-round) and other adventures.

 The Trinity runs through both metros.
-Most Dallas-area clients drive 60–90 minutes south to reach productive Trinity gar water.
+Most Dallas-area clients drive 60–90 minutes south to reach productive gar water.
 Houston-area clients drive 60–90 minutes north to the Livingston corridor.

 Is the Trinity River safe to fish?

 On our boats with our guides, yes.
-We use professionally maintained aluminum boats designed for big-river work, our captains are Texas-licensed, and we carry full safety gear.
+We use professionally maintained aluminum boats built for big-river work, our captains are Texas-licensed, and we carry full safety gear.
 We monitor water conditions daily and rebook trips when river levels or weather warrant.

 Book Your Trip

-Ready to Fish the Trinity?
+Ready to fish the Trinity?